-On the Edge: Opportunities in a Polarized WorldPresident, Global Risk and Specialties at Marsh
+On the Edge: Opportunities in a Polarized WorldPresident, Global Risk and Digital at Marsh

 Business leaders today must navigate a shifting global landscape of risks ranging from geopolitical tensions to social instability to emerging technologies.
 The shifts are creating new threats as well as new opportunities.